davestewart/vuex-pathify/docs/guide/setup.md

 ## Config

-If you haven't read the [prerequisites](/guide/prerequisites.md) section, you should do so now, as it explains the process Pathify uses to map paths to store members using **naming schemes** and **resolvers**.
+If you haven't has a brief skim over the [plugin overview](/guide/overview.md) page, you should do so now, as it explains the process Pathify uses to map paths to store members using **naming schemes** and **resolvers**.

 The naming scheme below seems to be the most common amongst Vue developers, so is the default: